A Week of Busy Schedules and Quick Meals

 *Trying a new recipe* We are going to have this tonight after my son’s late afternoon baseball game and I know we are going to come home hungry!
 I’m going to prep it in the morning, let it cook, do the final simple step about an hour before we leave for the game and let it sit on the warm setting so when we get home it’s ready to go.
 I think it’s going to be tasty and hope it’s good enough to go in my recipe binder- only the best make their way in there!

-This is a tasty recipe and with 3 ingredients it couldn’t be an easier dinner to throw together.
-This particular recipe calls for Dijon mustard and brown sugar, but I also like whole grain mustard and honey mixed together, spread on top of salmon and grilled on the barbeque (on a sheet of foil with the edges turned up to make a “pan”).
-Basically, whatever you have on hand works and whether you want to turn on the oven or fire up the grill.
-Personally, I like to keep the fish smell outside if I can help it!
+This is a tasty recipe and couldn’t be an easier dinner to throw together.
+This particular recipe calls for roasting the salmon but it’s just as delicious and easy to throw on the grill.
+Tip: Place salmon on a sheet of foil with the edges turned up to make a tray – makes cleanup easy and fish doesn’t stick to the grill.
 I often like to serve salmon with roasted broccoli, Brussels sprouts or sweet potatoes and either a mixed green salad or kale salad with lemon vinaigrette.
 Easy, tasty, healthy dinner!

 Wait, there’s more!
 Because we are having leftovers one night this week and frozen beef and cheddar hand pies another, I thought I’d share a few extra non-dinner recipes that I made last week or will be making this week.
 Hope you enjoy!